joaoppedrosa/Moovies/README.md

 Moovies is a trending movies app that shows you the most actual treading movies.

-The app was built using MVVM + Hilt + Coroutines + Jetpack Compose + Retrofit
+The app was built using MVVM + Hilt + Coroutines + Jetpack Compose + Retrofit + Room

 # UI/UX